 - Unique employees across two segments: accounts for cases of two mostly overlapping segments to avoid exposure through comparison

-- Comment visibility thresholds: control the minimum number of employees a survey is sent to before displaying comments
+- Comment visibility thresholds: control the minimum number of employees must answer the survey before comments are visible

 - Automatic comment shuffling: prevents comments from a single survey submission being grouped and displayed together on a manager dashboard